ChrisVilches/Ruby-Behavior-Tree/README.md

 task.tick!; task.status #=> success
 task.tick!; task.status #=> success
 ```
+TODO: Remove Node API from here, maybe
+    its more like a general explanation of nodes
+    not about creating nodes specifically
 **Example #4: Same as #3, but using lambdas instead**

 When using lambdas instead of normal `Proc` (or blocks), you must pass the `context` and `node` arguments if you want to access their data.
 Both parameters are optional.